canonical/checkbox/checkbox-ng/docs/custom-app.rst

     (...)
     parts:
-        plainbox-provider-myproject:
+        checkbox-provider-myproject:
             plugin: plainbox-provider
-            source: ./plainbox-provider-myproject
+            source: ./checkbox-provider-myproject
             after: [plainbox-provider-snappy]

 Create your new test plans (and jobs to go in them)
 ===================================================

-Edit the plainbox-provider-myproject provider by adding jobs and particularly test plans that list all the jobs that you want to run.
+Edit the checkbox-provider-myproject provider by adding jobs and particularly test plans that list all the jobs that you want to run.

 By convention units reside in .pxu files in the ``units`` directory of the